cloud-ark/caastle/docs/tutorial.rst

 Tutorial
 ---------

-Check the `repository`_ to see examples of deploying applications using CloudARK.
+Check this `repository`_ to see examples of deploying applications using CloudARK.

 .. _repository: https://github.com/cloud-ark/cloudark-samples